For specification limits to be applied during measurement entry, the corresponding specification must be selected for the sample.

-To create rules/targets in your laboratory database, you first need a specification/limit value table.
-Select the specification where you want to add a target value, or add another one via + Create specification.
+To create specification limits in your LDB, you first need a specification (reference range table).
+Click edit on the desired specification or add a new one via + Create Specification.

 There are two ways to add parameters:

-Important: In the standard configuration of the laboratory database, you always define a valid value range, values that are outside are marked with the selected color.
+Note: In the standard configuration of the LDB, you always define the valid reference range.
+Only values that lie outside this range are marked with the selected color.

 Value < 5